ToNa47/Advan-X1/README.md

 What if you wanted to Lock the Bootloader again? its easy!

-•Make sure you're in Stock ROM (If not then it'll ended up in eternal bootloops aka soft brick) •Open your Terminal (Windows/Linux) and Type fastboot flashing lock •Confirm in your phone through volume buttons and power (If needed, just read) •It may or may not restart automatically so if you did restart just wait •If you ended up in Android Recovery Reset then just Reset Factory for the old files/caches to be cleared •Your device's bootloader finally locked
+-Make sure you're in Stock ROM (If not then it'll ended up in eternal bootloops aka soft brick) -Open your Terminal (Windows/Linux) and Type fastboot flashing lock -Confirm in your phone through volume buttons and power (If needed, just read) It may or may not restart automatically so if you did restart just wait -If you ended up in Android Recovery Reset then just Reset Factory for the old files/caches to be cleared -Your device's bootloader finally locked

 🚫 Known Risks